wandb/docs/docs/guides/launch/launch-faqs.md

 wandb launch -d <repo-url>:<tag>
 ```

 From there, the launch agent will spin up a job pointing to that container.
+See [Advanced agent setup](./setup-agent-advanced.md#agent-configuration) for exampels of how to give the agent access to pull an image from a container registry.

-For Kubernetes, the k8s cluster pods will need access to the registry you are pushing to.
+For Kubernetes, the Kubernetes cluster pods will need access to the registry you are pushing to.

 ### Can I specify a Dockerfile and let W&B build a Docker image for me?